VeraLIMS/Fundalyze/CONTRIBUTING.md

    source .venv/bin/activate
    pip install -r requirements.txt
    ```
-   If JavaScript tooling is introduced, install Node.js and run `npm install` in the corresponding directory.
+   If JavaScript tooling is introduced, install Node.js and run `npm install` inside the appropriate folder.

+3. **Configure environment variables** by copying `config/.env` from the example and adding your API keys.

 ## Code Style